sishgupta/Winget-Manager/prompts.md

 It's actually highly recommended to explicitly state your specific license in the UI for open source projects so that anyone downloading or forking it knows exactly where they stand without digging through GitHub files.

 ### Prompt:
-ok and what about a copyright? should we build something and put that in or is the GPLV3 gonna cover that? can you use my github account name and then link to that? do github accounts have any special formatting? make it obvious it's a github handle.
+OK and what about a copyright? should we build something and put that in or is the GPLV3 gonna cover that? can you use my github account name and then link to that? do github accounts have any special formatting? make it obvious it's a github handle.

 ### Response:
 Perfect!
 Using the GitHub prefix format is exactly how the open-source community handles pseudonymous copyright.

 ### Prompt:
-if windows shuts down, it closes the app - but i dont see any termination message in the log.
+If windows shuts down, it closes the app - but i dont see any termination message in the log.

 I do see the user exit log when selected from the menu.